-In this context, the Trustee believes that climate change is likely to be a financial risk that will affect all the Fund investments to some degree.
-It is therefore in the best financial interests of its members for the Trustee to invest in a manner that is measurably aligned with achieving the goals of the Paris Agreement.
+In this context, the Trustee believes that both the physical effects of climate change and the actions required to transition to a low carbon global economy pose financial risks that will affect all the Fund investments to some degree.
+It is therefore in the best financial interests of members for the Trustee to invest in a manner that is measurably aligned with achieving the goals of the Paris Agreement.